gloriahwoang/gloriahwoang.github.io/_posts/2022-12-16-InterviewMaster.md

 ## Further Implementation and Improvements

-There are several
-In this project, a lot of aws features were used to make the application functionalities on cloud for signup verification, email and interview information storage, website hosting, API generation and code deployment.
-In the future, we will focus on improving the email scraping to get more emails scanned instead of scanning incoming email only and try to use SageMaker to implement the scanning process with a retraining service to have higher accuracy of the interview information.
-Additionally, we encountered challenges such as uploading a lambda function with exceeding dependency packages.
+It was a challenge to learn all the AWS modules involved in this project.
+There are yet a lot of improvements that can be made for further implementation.
+Some of these include:

+- Improve the ML model in scraping company name, position title, etc. to be more accurate.
+- Allow the app to import interview information from existant gmail data instead of only incoming data.